pazuzu111/asset-demo/README.md

 # asset-demo
-demo of asset analytics using react and thord party API
+demo of asset analytics using react and third party API

 # stack
 - react